 Consistently Test Cybersecurity Systems

 Peleg emphasized, “You can’t close all holes, but you can make a serious attempt to do as much as you can and then test yourself.
-Once all security controls have been deployed, utilize a solution that can quickly assess whether the network compromised or if there are active breaches or signs of data exfiltration.”
+Once all security controls have been deployed, utilize a solution that can quickly assess whether the network [has been] compromised or if there are active breaches or signs of data exfiltration.”

 We also spoke with Yoni Shohet, Co-Founder and CEO of SCADAfence, a pioneering organization that delivers innovative cybersecurity solutions to the pharmaceutical, chemical, food and beverage, automotive and building automation industries.

 As this article has stated, many startups underestimate their exposure to cyber threats.
 Shohet said, “Today, cybercriminals are able to gain financial benefits from hacking any organization – big or small.
 This is mainly thanks to ransomware attacks where the adversary takes control over sensitive data/devices and demands money in return.
 Any company that has Internet connected computers can easily become victims of such attacks where they can lose control over their intellectual property or sensitive customer data.
 Therefore, all companies must take the proper measures to ensure safety from these types of attacks—including proper backup of data, strict access control, strong authentication and encryption.”